sponzillo/markbots/Ask GPT NER.md

-Get user data decoding entities like email and fullname directly from the user text.
+This chatbot will decode entities like "email" and "fullname" directly from the user text with a simple ChatGPT prompt.

 <img width="1702" alt="image" src="https://github.com/sponzillo/markbots/assets/32564846/abdbd3c7-b5c8-46dc-8139-9e1b71eb9708">